DataDog/datadog-cloudformation-resources/README.md

 * All resources currently implemented for AWS CloudFormation.
 * A package with common functionality shared among the Resources - `datadog-cloudformation-common`

-## Setup
+### Setup

-To setup the Datadog-AWS CloudFormation provider, follow the instructions below:
+To set up the Datadog-AWS CloudFormation provider, follow the instructions below:

 1. Build [datadog-api-client-java](https://github.com/DataDog/datadog-api-client-java):